decrazyo/pico-tpm-spider/README.md

 | GPIO 2   | CLK        |
 | GPIO 3   | CS or GND  |

+> [!NOTE]
-The use of a chip select (CS) signal is optional but recommenced since it significantly reduces the amount of data that the Pi Pico needs to parse.
+> The use of a chip select (CS) signal is optional but recommenced since it significantly reduces the amount of data that the Pi Pico needs to parse.

 > [!IMPORTANT]
 > If you're not providing the Pi Pico with the TPM's CS signal then GPIO 3 must be grounded!
 > GPIO 3 is grounded by default on the provided PCB.

 Connect to the Pi Pico with your serial terminal of choice and boot the target system.